 - Pennsylvania Avenue and Lincoln Lane North

-- A $100 flat fee parking rate for non-residents at the 42 Street garage between Royal Palm and Sheridan avenues.
+- A $100 flat fee parking rate for non-residents at the Sunset Harbour Garage on 19 Street and Bay Road, and the 42 Street garage between Royal Palm and Sheridan avenues.

-- Doubled towing rates for non-residents at $516, plus a $30 administrative fee.
+- Doubled towing rates for non-residents at $516.

-- Liquor stores in the South Beach entertainment district are required to close at 8 p.m.
+- Packaged liquor stores in the South Beach entertainment district are required to close at 8 p.m.

 Traffic & trolley service

-Additionally, the city’s free trolley service will operate on an enhanced service, with one extra trolley operating on the South Beach Loops A and B and two additional vehicles operating on the Collins Express.
-The service will run from 8 a.m. to 1 a.m. from March 8-11 and March 15-17.
+Additionally, the city’s free trolley service will operate on an enhanced schedule, with two extra trolleys operating on the South Beach Loops as well as two additional vehicles operating on the Collins Express.
+The service will run from 8 a.m. to 1 a.m. from March 13 to 16 and March 20 to 23.

 More information on spring break measures this year can be found here.